script-php/EasyAPP/DOCUMENTATION.md

 ## Language
 The third file you will usually need to create for any page is the language file(s).
 You can create one file that store all texts per language for all pages OR you can create a language file for each page.
 All depends by how you want to structure the project.
-The language file will live in the admin/language/ folder.
+The language file will live in the app/language/ folder.
 It simply contains a PHP associative array called $_, which contains the internal name as the key and the translation as the value.
-See the example above how you can use it.
+See the example below how you can use it.

 #### Language usage
 The controller file is the place where you can load the language files to convert text into variables to be utilized in the view file.